faizan4devloper/band-landing-page/README.md

     2: ['Topic 2 Question 1', 'Topic 2 Question 2'],
     // Add more topics as needed...
   };

+  const faqs = [
+    { question: "What is the purpose of this application?", answer: "This application helps users with inquiries regarding various topics." }, { question: "How do I submit a question?", answer: "You can submit a question by selecting it from the available options." },
+    // Add more FAQs as needed...
+  ];

   const fetchDataForQuestion = async (question) => {
     try {